Superconductivity in Correlated Multi-Orbital Systems with Spin-Orbit Coupling: Coexistence of Even- and Odd-Frequency Pairing and the Case of Strontium Ruthenate: Conclusion

-In SRO, we find two different leading symmetries to the Eliashberg equation: a B$_{1g}^+$ and an A$_{2g}^-$ that have even- and odd-$\omega$ intra-orbital components, respectively.
+In SRO, we find two different leading symmetries to the Eliashberg equation: a B$_{1g}^+$ and an A$_{2g}^-$ that have even- and odd-frequency intra-orbital components, respectively.
 We discuss how the leading spin-orbital components naturally lead to coexistence of $SPOT$ contributions due to SOC.
-We study the temperature dependence of these leading states and find that gap functions with odd-$\omega$ intra-orbital components are have a maximum eigenvalue at a finite temperature.
+We study the temperature dependence of these leading states and find that gap functions with odd-frequency intra-orbital components have a maximum eigenvalue at a finite temperature.
 We also observe that SOC imposes all orbital sectors to be active, which greatly reduces possible SCOPs.
-The only state with even-$\omega$ intra-orbital components is the B$_{1g}^+$ state, while all other dominant states have odd-$\omega$ intra-orbital components.
+The only state with even-frequency intra-orbital components is the B$_{1g}^+$ state, while all other dominant states have odd-frequency intra-orbital components.
 We contend that this generalized picture with extended possible SCOP symmetries is an important step in understanding completely the phenomenon of unconventional superconductivity and that it has the potential to explain the mysterious experimental signatures of SRO.

 \begin{widetext}